stormlovetao/eQTLQC/README.md

 Hierarchical clustering is also a widely used approach to exclude sample outliers.
 Similarity between each pair of samples is first measured by metrics such as Pearson's correlation coefficient or Spearman's correlation coefficient.
 The sample distance matrix, obtained by one minus similarity scores, is used to perform hierarchical clustering.
 Usually, samples with problematic expression profiles will be far from other samples with normal expression profiles in the clustering dendrogram.

 We measure the Mahalanobis distances between each sample and the distribution of all samples.
 The chi-squared P value is calculated for each sample in each cluster.
-Clusters with <= 60% samples with Bonferroni-corrected P-values <= 0.05 are marked as outlying clusters, and all samples included will be marked as candidate outliers.
+Clusters with <= *cluster_percent* (60% in default) samples with Bonferroni-corrected P-values <= *pvalues_cut* (0.05 in default) are marked as outlying clusters, and all samples included will be marked as candidate outliers.

 #### D-statistic